 The importance of the work required to ensure that the natural assets of Western Australia are conserved is understood and appreciated.
 There are some very sensitive environmental issues that need to be addressed as part of planning for the Tonkin Highway Extension project, including impacts to threatened ecological communities, rare flora, and three species of Black Cockatoo.

-We will submit the requested information on the Tonkin Highway Extension to DAWE for consideration by September.
+We will submit the requested information on the Tonkin Highway Extension to DAWE for consideration.